districtr/districtr-mapbox-gl/README.md

 This platform is part of a suite of programs that create Districtr.org.

-- districtr-cms: A Wagtail CMS and API that manage the pages and data on the Districtr site..
+- [districtr-cms](https://github.com/districtr/districtr-cms): A Wagtail CMS and API that manage the pages and data on the Districtr site..
-- districtr-client: The Districtr site built on Gatsby
+- [districtr-site](https://github.com/districtr/districtr-site): The Districtr site built on Gatsby
 - Other Districtr and MGGG data tools

 ### Contributing

-This suite is under active development and will eventually replace the existing Districtr repository behind Districtr.org.
+This suite is under active development and will eventually replace the existing Districtr repository behind [Districtr.org](https://districtr.org).

 You can develop this project independently or along with other Districtr projects.
 If you are interested in contributing, thank you!
 You can visit the Github Project for the Districtr Reboot and see if there any of our open issues or milestones that you feel you could help with.
 You can also send an email to engineering@mggg.org to learn more about opportunities with Districtr and MGGG.